dhisana-ai/gtm-ai-tools/README.md

 docker run -p 8080:8080 gtm-ai-tools
 ```

 Open <http://localhost:8080> in your browser to access the app.
+Log in with the
+username from `APP_USERNAME` and the password you set in `APP_PASSWORD`.
 The interface
 shows a **Run a Utility** page where you can choose a tool and provide the
 required command‑line parameters.
 If a utility requires a CSV input you can
 upload the file directly in the form.
 When a utility produces a CSV output a